Alenko124/mlops-project-Group21/reports/README.md

 Yes, we deployed the API to Google Cloud Run.
 The cloudbuild-api.yaml file configures automatic building and deployment of the API container.
 We first tested locally by running the Docker container, then deployed to Cloud Run for serverless hosting.
-To invoke the service, users send POST requests with image data: bashcurl -X POST -F "file=@satellite_image.jpg" https://[SERVICE-URL]/predict The client.py script provides a programmatic way to interact with the deployed service.
+To invoke the service, users send POST requests with image data: bashcurl -X POST -F "file=@satellite_image.jpg" https://eurosat-api-923343148347.europe-west1.run.app/predict.
+The client.py script provides a programmatic way to interact with the deployed service.
+Cloud Run handled request routing, and infrastructure management, enabling reliable, cost-efficient inference, seamless updates through container redeployments, and secure public access while maintaining low operational overhead for the deployed machine learning service.

 ### Question 25